Ford Bridgend Engine Plant: Dragon engine retooling

 In the 2000s, Ford's strategy to reduce its vehicles' tailpipe pollution ahead of its eventual transition to battery electric vehicles was to invest in more efficient engines rather than hybrid drivetrains.
 To this end, they designed a series of small, direct-injected, turbocharged engines branded "EcoBoost."

 The 2012 "Fox" EcoBoost, a straight-three with a displacement of 0.999 l, producing up to 90 kW, was introduced in 2012 and won International Engine of the Year in the sub-1.0-litre category every year until 2017.
 Hoping to repeat the Fox's success for heavier and sportier vehicles, Ford designed a scaled-up version with a displacement of 1.497 l, producing up to 150 kW, which they named "Dragon."

 Ford of Europe conducted a review to decide where to build the Dragon, with the choice of plants in Bridgend, Cologne, Craiova (Romania), and Valencia.
 In March 2015 it endorsed Bridgend to the Ford corporate office.
 The initial plan was to invest £181 million (US$ million) to retool the factory for an annual production capacity of 250,000 engines, a third of the plant's existing capacity.
 The Welsh Government provided a £15M investment grant to support the retooling.
 Making the Dragon was expected to employ around 500 people.

 The Dragon engine did not repeat the success of the Fox.
 The engine was too large for Ford's Fiesta and Ka, was difficult to mate with larger models designed to accept four-cylinder engines, and was not suited to Ford's mild hybrid drivetrain design.
 By 2017, Ford's planned investment had been cut by 45% to £100M ($M), for a 125,000-unit annual capacity.
 In 2019, in an Autocar feature that forecast final-year production of only 80,000 units, Dr Peter Wells of Cardiff Business School said, "Ford’s product planning has just gone wrong."

 Amid Ford's global cost-cutting programme, downsizing plans leaked in January 2019 called for phased redundancies at the Bridgend plant totalling 990 by 2021.
 This would have left around 700 employees, 40% more than previously expected to be employed for the Dragon, but a fall of two thirds from 2015.
 Ford also said at the time that it would consider plant closures.

 Closure

 By mid-2019, according to Wells, the Bridgend plant had become clearly uneconomic due to its under-utilisation, in turn arising from lack of demand for the engines made there.

-Ford decided against manufacturing batteries at Bridgend due to the plant's distance from their vehicle assembly factories, which are all located outside the United Kingdom, hence beyond a customs frontier from January 2021.
+Ford decided against manufacturing batteries at Bridgend due to the plant's distance from their vehicle assembly factories, which are all located outside the United Kingdom, hence beyond a customs frontier from January 2021 as a result of the UK's exit from the EU.

 In the first half of 2019, Honda and Jaguar Land Rover had already announced UK job losses, and Nissan had cancelled a planned investment in the UK.